Coronavirus (COVID-19): occupational health and safety hazards

 - regularly cleaning objects that are touched frequently, such as workstations, doorknobs, handles, railings, kettles, tools, etc. with disinfectants or soap and water

 - providing boxes of tissues and ensuring safe and sanitary disposal of used tissues

 - removing magazines and papers from waiting areas or common rooms (like staff break rooms)

 - washing work clothing more frequently, including hard hat liners, gloves, and coveralls

 COVID-19 is a new hazard in most workplaces and employers and employees may have questions about how to use personal protective equipment (PPE), even if they’re familiar with using it in other work situations.

 Public Health has provided direction to workplaces for managing potential exposures to COVID-19.
 Under the Health Protection Act Order, only certain essential businesses are exempt from social distancing requirements.
-In all other workplaces, employees need to stay at least 2 metres apart.
+In all other workplaces, employees need to stay at least 2 metres (6 feet) apart.

-If your business is exempt from distancing requirements and you have employees working within 2 metres of each other, you should still consider other ways to reduce your need for PPE, like physical barriers.
+If your business is exempt from distancing requirements and you have employees working within 2 metres (6 feet) of each other, you should still consider other ways to reduce your need for PPE, like physical barriers.

 Not all masks provide the same level of protection for COVID-19.
 If you’re using a mask as PPE for COVID-19, you need to make sure it provides the necessary protection, and that you’re using and maintaining it properly.